hartoy/weather-app/README.md

 ## Installation

-Clone the repository:
+1- Clone the repository:

 ```sh
 git clone https://github.com/your-username/weather-app.git
 ```

-Navigate to the project directory:
+2- Navigate to the project directory:

 ```sh
 cd weather-app
 ```

-Install dependencies:
+3- Install dependencies:

 ```sh
 npm install
 ```

+4- Obtain an API key from OpenWeatherMap:

+Sign up for a free account.
+Go to the API keys section in your account dashboard.
+Generate a new API key.
 Create a .env file in the root directory and add your OpenWeatherMap API key:

 ```sh
 REACT_APP_WEATHER_API_KEY=your_api_key_here
 ```

-Start the development server:
+5- Start the development server:

 ```sh
 npm start